pyriter/tdaclient/README.md

 ## Overview

-A client that knows how to call the TD-Ameritrade Restful API written for nodejs.
-The library is written in Typescript.
+A Javascript thick client for the TD-Ameritrade Restful API written in Typescript for nodejs.
-This means you can use your favorite IDE to do code complete.
-This allows you to focus on writing your trading strategy instead of looking at the TDA documentation.

 ## Features